Stephen B. Elkins: New Mexico

 Elkins entered the practice of law at Mesilla, New Mexico, and was elected to the territorial legislature in 1864 and 1865.
 He was appointed territorial district attorney for a term from 1866 to 1867.
 It was at this time, on June 10, 1866, that he married his first wife Sarah Simms Jacobs.

 In 1867, Elkins served as attorney general of the territory and later as U.S. district attorney from 1867 to 1870.
 He was elected territorial delegate to the U.S. Congress in 1872, and reelected in 1874, serving from March 4, 1873, to March 4, 1877.
 In 1875, he met and married his second wife, Hallie Davis, and continued to practice law.
 He founded and was president of the Santa Fe National Bank, and pursued broad business interests in land, rail, mining, and finance including president of the massive Maxwell Land Grant Company.
 It is widely believed that the boundaries of the land grant were expanded by Maxwell through fraud.
-In attempting to evict "squattors" (legitimate land grant heirs) from the Land Grant he would be accused of being part of the Santa Fe Ring.
+In attempting to evict "squatters" (legitimate land grant heirs) from the Land Grant he would be accused of being part of the Santa Fe Ring.
 Along with his brother in law, Thomas B. Catron, Elkins participated in what would become the largest land speculation conspiracy in U.S. history.
 Using his influence on politicians such as congressmen, territorial judges, and U.S. Surveyors General, Elkins was able to patent Spanish and Mexican land grants in his name, thereby illegally including himself as a legitimate heir to the grants.
 By collectively representing opposing parties in land disputes, Elkins and Catron effectively manipulated territorial government policy to illegally partition Spanish and Mexican land grants, a direct violation of the Treaty of Guadalupe Hidalgo.